 Alex Wilson, RP, Detroit Tigers (ESPN: 0.3 per cent; CBS: 1 per cent): Has this dude been the Tigers best arm this year?
 Wilson, dealt to Detroit in the Porcello trade, gets no Fantasy love and can’t seem to carve out a more meaningful role in the bullpen.
 If Detroit decides to do some selling, he could get himself a set-up gig.

 Now it’s your turn.
 Let us know in the comments below who your favourite Fantasy baseball waiver wire pick of the week is.

 RotoRob Fantasy Baseball Weekly Podcast

 Crave more in-depth Fantasy analysis?
 Then join us every Thursday at 9 p.m.
 EST for RotoRob Fantasy Baseball Weekly Podcast on Blogtalkradio as we entertain and edify you for an hour or more each week.
-We were off last week thanks to the insanity of the real world, but will return this week, as RotoRob is joined by MLB Editor Michael Seff.
+Our guest this week is Hafeez Noorani of DraftTeam.com.
 Tune in here.

 Download the RotoRob App

 Did you know that RotoRob.com now has its own app?
 Download it here!